sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

   </figcaption>
 </figure>

+### Example: Hali Rugs
-For example, <a href="https://github.com/sc0h0/fb_mp_hali">this tool</a> has been set up to monitor and alert for Hali rug listing that are 2.8m by 2.3m with a 20% tolerance in dimensions.
+<a href="https://github.com/sc0h0/fb_mp_hali">this tool</a> has been set up to monitor and alert for Hali rug listing that are 2.8m by 2.3m with a 20% tolerance in dimensions.

 Basic filtering (shown in the first yellow diamond) is applied to ensure that either the listing title or description contains the word `'hali'`.